kshraddha1413/SalesForceDoc/README.md

 *Before triggers* are used to update or validate record values before they’re saved to the database.
 *After triggers* are used to access field values that are set by the system (such as a record's Id or LastModifiedDate field), and to affect changes in other records.
 The records that fire the after trigger are read-only.

+**USER:**
+A user is anyone who logs in to Salesforce.
+Users are employees at your company, such as sales reps, managers, and IT specialists, who need access to the company's records.

+Every user in Salesforce has a user account.
+The user account identifies the user, and the user account settings determine what features and records the user can access.
+Each user account contains at least the following:

+**Profiles:**
+Profiles determine what users can do in Salesforce.
+They come with a set of permissions which grant access to particular objects, fields, tabs, and records.
+Each user can have only one profile.
+Select profiles based on a user’s job function (the Standard User profile is the best choice for most users).
+Don’t give a user a profile with more access than the user needs to do their job.
+You can grant access to more items the user needs with a permission set.

+**Roles**
+Roles determine what users can see in Salesforce based on where they are located in the role hierarchy.
+Users at the top of the hierarchy can see all the data owned by users below them.
+Users at lower levels can't see data owned by users above them, or in other branches, unless sharing rules grant them access.
+Roles are optional but each user can have only one.
+If you have an org with many users, you may find it easier to assign roles when adding users.
+However, you can set up a role hierarchy and assign roles to users at any time.
+Roles are only available in Professional, Enterprise, Unlimited, Performance, and Developer editions of Salesforce.

+**the Lightning App Builder**

+The Lightning App Builder is a point-and-click tool that makes it easy to create custom pages for the Salesforce mobile app and Lightning Experience, giving your users what they need all in one place.

+But that’s not all.
+When you edit a Lightning app from the App Manager in Setup, you’re brought into the Lightning App Builder to manage the app’s settings.
+You can update the app’s branding, navigation, options, and manage the Lightning pages assigned to that app all in the Lightning App Builder.

+**Lightning Components**
+A Lightning component is a compact, configurable, and reusable element that you can add to a Lightning page in the Lightning App Builder.